A Study of Bayesian Neural Network Surrogates for Bayesian Optimization

-\paragraph{Non-Stationary Objective Functions.} To use \gp surrogates, we must specify a kernel function class that governs the covariance structure over data points and learn the kernel hyperparameters.
-We typically constrain model selection to models with kernel of the form $k(\xbf, \xbf') = k(\lVert \xbf - \xbf' \rVert)$.
-This constraint makes it easier to describe the functional form and learn the hyperparameters of the kernel.
+\paragraph{Non-Stationary Objective Functions.} To use \gps, we must specify a kernel function class that governs the covariance structure over data points.
+We typically constrain models to have kernels of the form $k(\xbf, \xbf') = k(\lVert \xbf - \xbf' \rVert)$ because it is easier to describe the functional form and learn the hyperparameters of the kernel.
 However, because the covariance between two values only depends on their distance and not on the values themselves, this setup assumes the function is stationary and has similar mean and smoothness throughout the input space.
-Unfortunately, this assumption of stationarity does not hold true in many real-world settings.
+Unfortunately, this assumption does not hold true in many real-world settings.
 For example, in the common Bayesian optimization application of choosing hyperparameters of a neural network, the true loss function landscape may have vastly different behavior in one part of the input space compared to another. \bnn surrogates, in contrast to \gp surrogates, are able to model non-stationary functions without similar constraints.

-In~\Cref{appsec:empirical}, we show the performance of Bayesian optimization with \bnn and \gp surrogate models for a non-stationary objective function.
-Because the \gp assumes that the behavior of the function is the same throughout the input domain, it cannot accurately model the input-dependent variation of the function and leads to underfitting around the true optimum.
+In~\Cref{appsec:gp limits}, we show the performance of \bnn and \gp surrogate models for a non-stationary objective function.
+Because the \gp assumes that the behavior of the function is the same throughout the input domain, it cannot accurately model the input-dependent variation and underfits around the true optimum.
 In contrast, \bnn surrogates can learn the non-stationarity of the function.

 \paragraph{High-Dimensional Input Spaces.} Due to the curse of dimensionality, \gps do not scale well to high-dimensional input spaces without careful human intervention.
 Common covariance functions may fail to faithfully represent high-dimensional input data, making the design of custom-tailored kernel functions necessary.
 In contrast, neural networks are well-suited for modeling high-dimensional input data~\citep{alexnet}.